 Our credit card articles, reviews and ratings maintain strict editorial integrity; however we may be compensated when you click on or are approved for offers (terms apply) from our partners.
 How we make money.

 Paying your utility bill with a credit card?

 For some credit card users, it could be a smart idea.
 For others, not so much.
 And in some cases it can be impossible, for instance, if the utility doesn't accept credit card payments, which is sometimes the case, although debit cards seem to be accepted more readily.

-And then a few years ago some third-party companies started cropping up, in effect saying, "Hey, pay your utility bill with a credit card through us.
-We have relationships with the utility companies and credit cards, and so you pay through us, and you get the convenience of paying with a credit card and getting rewards points."
+Several years ago, third-party companies started cropping up, in effect saying, "Hey, pay your utility bill with a credit card through us.
+We have relationships with the utility companies and credit cards, so you pay through us, and get the convenience of paying with a credit card and earn rewards points."

-And he says that the convenience factor is worth more to people than one might think.
-Most of ChargeSmart's customers, says Brinkman, are there for the convenience.
+Brinkman says that the convenience factor is worth more to people than one might think.
+Most of ChargeSmart's customers are there for the convenience, he observes.